 U.S. Navy to test all sailors on aircraft carrier in Pacific as coronavirus cases rises

-All 5,000 personnel aboard the aircraft carrier Theodore Roosevelt will be tested for the coronavirus after the number of confirmed cases on the ship increased to about two dozen, U.S. Navy officials said on Thursday.
+All 5,000 personnel aboard the U.S. aircraft carrier Theodore Roosevelt will be tested for the coronavirus in Guam after the number of confirmed cases on the ship rose to about two dozen, U.S. Navy officials said on Thursday.

-This is the latest example of the coronavirus' impact on the military and could test the Navy's ability to continue operations in the region at the same pace.
-Acting U.S. Navy Secretary Thomas Modly told a Pentagon news conference that, while the carrier in the Pacific Ocean was capable of carrying out military operations, it would be pulling into the U.S. island territory of Guam in the western Pacific.

 As of Thursday, 280 U.S. service members around the world had tested positive for the coronavirus, including 104 from the Navy.
-"We are trending higher," Modly said, but added that it was too early to say why that was the case.
+"We are trending higher," Modly said, adding it was too early to say why that was the case.

-The Navy is doing its part to assist with the strain on overwhelmed hospitals during the U.S. epidemic.
-It was sending a 1,000-bed hospital ship to New York City and another one to Los Angeles to treat non-coronavirus patients.
+While seeking to shield its own forces from the virus, the Navy is also moving to ease the strain on overwhelmed hospitals during the U.S. epidemic.
+It is sending a 1,000-bed hospital ship to New York City and another one to Los Angeles to treat non-coronavirus patients.
+Pentagon officials have stressed that the U.S. ships are not set up for quarantining patients and say the close quarters makes it easy for viruses to spread.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)